stfbk/mqttsa/readme.md

 ### Brute force

-Use the given username and wordlist to perform a bruteforce attack.
+Use the given username and a wordlist to perform a bruteforce attack.
 An example wordlist is provided in `/src/words.txt`.

 ### Information disclosure